 You can remove a shared dashboard created by another user from your view as well as your own dashboards.
-The process listed below does not delete the dashboard from the platform.
+This process does not delete the dashboard from the platform.
 See the Dashboard Management topic for instructions on how to delete a dashboard.